Home Science Electrochemistry Water Electrolysis

 Almost a century later, in 1888, a process of industrial production of hydrogen and oxygen via electrolysis of water was developed by the Russian engineer Dmitry Lachinov.

-In 1902 more than 400 industrial water electrolyzers were used to produce hydrogen and oxygen via electrolysis.
-These electrolyzers utilized aqueous alkaline solutions (sodium hydroxide or potassium hydroxide solution) as their electrolytes.
+In 1902, more than 400 industrial water electrolyzers were used to produce hydrogen and oxygen via electrolysis.
+These electrolyzers utilized aqueous alkaline solutions (sodium hydroxide or potassium hydroxide) as their electrolytes.
 Such electrolysis techniques carry on to the present day for the production of hydrogen and oxygen gases from water.

-The basic principle of water electrolysis equipment is carried out by splitting water into oxygen and hydrogen with the help of a DC electrical power source.
-Two electrodes or two plates which are commonly made from an inert metal such as platinum or iridium are placed in the water.
+The basic principle of water electrolysis is carried out by splitting water into oxygen and hydrogen with the help of a DC power source.
+Two electrodes or two plates that are commonly made from an inert metal (platinum or iridium) are placed in the water.

 The splitting occurs in two half-cell reactions that take place at the two electrodes in the electrochemical cell.
-Therefore, when a DC electrical power source is connected to two electrodes, hydrogen appears at the cathode, and oxygen appears at the anode.
+When a DC electrical power source is connected to two electrodes, hydrogen appears at the cathode and oxygen at the anode.

 Water Electrolysis Reaction

 The electrolytic cell contains a pair of platinum electrodes immersed in water to which a small amount of an electrolyte such as H2SO4, NaOH, or KOH has been added.
-The electrolyte is necessary because pure water is a very poor conductor of electricity and dissociates H+ and OH− to a negligible extent.
+The electrolyte is necessary because pure water is a very poor conductor of electricity.
+Therefore, it dissociates H+ and OH− to a negligible extent.

-• In the negatively charged cathode, a reduction reaction takes place, and electrons (e−) from the cathode are given by hydrogen cations (H+) to form hydrogen gas.
+• In the negatively charged cathode, a reduction reaction takes place.
+Thus, electrons (e−) from the cathode are given by hydrogen cations (H+) to form hydrogen gas.

-• In the positively charged anode, an oxidation reaction occurs by giving electrons to the anode, generating oxygen gas.
+• In the positively charged anode, an oxidation reaction occurs by giving electrons to the anode and generating oxygen gas.
 Therefore, two half-reactions take place in two electrodes.

 Pure Water Electrolysis

 An excess of energy in the form of overpotential is usually required for the electrolysis of pure water.
-Such overpotential requires overcoming activation energy, ion mobility (diffusion) and concentration, entropy, etc.
+Such overpotential requires overcoming activation energy, ion mobility (diffusion), concentration, entropy, etc.

-Pure water molecules (pH = 7) have limited self-ionization and decomposition at standard temperature and pressure is not favorable in thermodynamic terms.
+Pure water molecules (pH = 7) have limited self-ionization.
+Therefore, decomposition at standard temperature and pressure is not favorable in thermodynamic terms.
 At 25°, the half-reactions of pure water (pH = 7) during electrolysis:

 Anode (oxidation):